okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-intro/index.md

 > **Note**: See [Identify your Okta solution](https://help.okta.com/oie/en-us/Content/Topics/identity-engine/oie-verify-version.html) to determine your Okta version.

-## How to use Identity Engine
+## Accessing and upgrading to Identity Engine

 From March 1 2022, all new [Okta orgs](/docs/concepts/okta-organizations/) will be Identity Engine orgs, so all new customers can take advantage of the new features.
+You can start building apps that take advantage of new Identity features using our redirect or embedded (SDK and/or Widget) authentication models — see [Authentication deployment models](#authentication-deployment-models).

 If you are a Classic customer who wants to upgrade their apps to use Identity Engine, contact your account manager.
 If you don't have an account manager, contact [oie@okta.com](mailto:oie@okta.com) for more information.